smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 ```
 10-Apr-2017 13:45:12.240 SEVERE [main] org.apache.tomcat.util.net.SSLUtilBase.getStore Failed to load keystore type [JKS] with path [conf/localhost-rsa.jks] due to [C:\Program Files\Apache Software Foundation\Tomcat 8.5\conf\localhost-rsa.jks (The system cannot find the file specified)]
 ```

+If the RIF is started as per these instructions, the *tomcat* output trace will appear in *tomcat8-stdout.<date in format YYYY-MM-DD>*.

+If it does not, check the tomcat service setup.

 ### 4.4.1 Logon RIF Serice Call Incorrect